stereolabs/zed-sdk/tutorials/tutorial 4 - positional tracking/README.md

 return 0;
 ```

 You can now use the ZED as an inside-out positional tracker.
-You can also read on the next tutorial to learn how to use Spatial Mapping.
+You can now read the next tutorial to learn how to use the Spatial Mapping.